-FSANZ received an Application from Glycom A/S to amend the Australia New Zealand Food Standards Code (the Code) to permit the addition of four human-identical milk oligosaccharide (HiMO) products for use as nutritive substances in infant formula products (IFP).
+FSANZ received an application from Glycom A/S to amend the Australia New Zealand Food Standards Code (the Code) to permit the addition of four human-identical milk oligosaccharide (HiMO) products for use as nutritive substances in infant formula products.
 The four HiMO products are produced by microbial fermentation using a genetically modified (GM) strain of Escherichia coli K-12.
 The HiMOs requested are:

 - Mixture of 2'-fucosyllactose (2'-FL) and difucosyllactose (DFL), referred to as 2'-FL/DFL;

 - lacto-N-tetraose (LNT);

-- 6'-sialyllactose sodium salt (6'-SL) ; and
+- 6'-sialyllactose (6'-SL) sodium salt; and

-- 3'-siallyllactose sodium salt (3'-SL).
+- 3'-siallyllactose (3'-SL) sodium salt

-The products are proposed to be added to IFP alone or in combination at levels up to 96 mg/100 kJ (2'-FL/DFL), 32 mg/100 kJ (LNT), 16 mg/100 kJ (6'-SL) and 8 mg/100 kJ (3'-SL).
-The stated purpose for adding 2'-FL/DFL, LNT, 6'-SL and 3'-SL to IFP is to better reflect the compositional profile of oligosaccharides in human milk.
+The products are proposed to be added to infant formula products alone or in combination at levels up to 96 mg/100 kJ (2'-FL/DFL), 32 mg/100 kJ (LNT), 16 mg/100 kJ (6'-SL) and 8 mg/100 kJ (3'-SL).
+The stated purpose for adding 2'-FL/DFL, LNT, 6'-SL and 3'-SL to infant formula products is to better reflect the compositional profile of oligosaccharides in human milk.

-The primary risk assessment question to be addressed is whether the addition of these HiMO products to IFP poses a risk to public health and safety, and whether there is evidence for beneficial health effects.
+The primary risk assessment question to be addressed is whether the addition of these HiMO products to infant formula products poses a risk to public health and safety, and whether there is evidence for beneficial health effects.